paezha/Spatial-Statistics-Course/Ideas/1st_Module.md

 **Session 2: Statistical Maps II**\
 Threshold Concept: Random vs. Non-Random\
+Question 4. in the acitivty is key: by guessing where the next event would emerge based on the 4 maps made, students can better udnerstand what makes a map random vs. non-random - random = cannot guess where the next event will take place, non-random = can guess where the next event will take place

 ## Brainstorming ##
 1. Take some time to explain code used in the Reading and Practice during class to help students better understand what they are reading at home